-- For all Running Start classes, except Washington State University, the monthly count days are the first university day of each of the months of October through August. - For Washington State University Running Start classes offered at the college campus, count enrollment as of the first university day of each of the months of September through July but report the enrollment on the following month's Form P-223RS.
+- For each college term, the first monthly count day is the fourth school day of the first full month.
+For the remaining months, the count day is the first school day of the month. - For all Running Start classes, except Washington State University, enrollment is claimed for the months, October through August. - For Washington State University Running Start classes, enrollment is claimed for the months, September through July but report the enrollment on the following month's Form P-223RS.